Amintore Fanfani: Early life

 Fanfani was born in Pieve Santo Stefano, in the province of Arezzo, Tuscany, in a middle-class family.
 His father, Giuseppe Fanfani (1878–1943), was a carpenter's son who succeeded in studying and graduating in law, starting the profession of lawyer and notary; while his mother Annita Leo (1884–1968) was a housewife.
 Fanfani, who was the first of nine children, grew up in an observant Catholic family.
 Fanfani was named after Amintore Galli, who composed the socialist anthem the Workers' Hymn; Fanfani's siblings were similarly named with eclectic or unusual names.

-In 1920, at only 12 years old, Fanfani joined Catholic Action (AC), of which he became a local leader after a few years.
-After attending the scientific lyceum of Arezzo, he graduated in political and economic sciences in 1930 at the Catholic University in Milan, with the thesis Economic Repercussions and Effects of the English Schism.
-He was the author of a number of important works on economic history dealing with religion and the development of capitalism in the Renaissance and Reformation in Europe.
+In 1920, at 12 years old, Fanfani joined Catholic Action (AC), of which he became a local leader after a few years.
+After attending the scientific lyceum of Arezzo, he graduated in political and economic sciences in 1930 at the Catholic University of Milan, with the thesis "Economic Repercussions and Effects of the English Schism".
+He was the author of a number of important works on economic history dealing with religion and the development of capitalism in the Renaissance and Protestant Reformation in Europe.
 His thesis was published in Italian and then in English as Catholicism, Protestantism and Capitalism in 1935.